git-pull/website/code_explorer/django-vs-flask-2017.rst

 That will assure only logged-in users can view the page.
 It will also send the user to a login form which forward them back to the page after login.

-**To conclude**, even with a high-level reuseable component, you can get quite a bit of use out of it, without any hacking.
+Even with a high-level reuseable component, you can get quite a bit of use out of it, without any hacking.

 .. _jedi: http://jedi.readthedocs.io/